dipakkinholkar/cj/README.md

-# cj
-In this repository you will see only core java projects
+# In this repository you will see only core java projects